kgdunn/pid-book/least-squares-modelling/least-squares-modelling.rst

 .. index::
 	pair: references and readings; Least squares models

 -	**Recommended**: Fox, *Applied Regression Analysis and Generalized Linear Models*

 -	**Recommended**: Draper and Smith, *Applied Regression Analysis*

 -	Box, Hunter and Hunter, *Statistics for Experimenters*, selected portions of Chapter 10 (2nd edition)

 -	Hogg and Ledolter, *Engineering Statistics*

 -	Montgomery and Runger, *Applied Statistics and Probability for Engineers*

 -	Birkes and Dodge: *Alternative Methods of Regression*, 1993.

-- Efron, Hastie, Johnstone and Tibshirani, `Least Angle Regression <http://www.jstor.org/stable/3448465>`_, *The Annals of Statistics*, **32**, p 407-451, 2004,
+-	Efron, Hastie, Johnstone and Tibshirani, `Least Angle Regression <http://www.jstor.org/stable/3448465>`_, *The Annals of Statistics*, **32**, p 407-451, 2004.

-- Box, G.E.P.,  `Use and Abuse of Regression <http://www.jstor.org/stable/1266635>`_, *Technometrics*, **8** (4), 625-629, 1966.
+-	G.E.P.
+Box, `Use and Abuse of Regression <http://www.jstor.org/stable/1266635>`_, *Technometrics*, **8** (4), 625-629, 1966.

-- Chatterjee, S. and A.S.
-Hadi, `Influential Observations, High Leverage Points, and Outliers in Linear Regression <http://www.jstor.org/stable/2245477>`_, *Statistical Science*, **1** (3), 379-416, 1986.
+-	S. Chatterjee and A. S. Hadi, `Influential Observations, High Leverage Points, and Outliers in Linear Regression <http://www.jstor.org/stable/2245477>`_, *Statistical Science*, **1** (3), 379-416, 1986.

-- Cleveland, W.S. `Robust Locally Weighted Regression and Smoothing Scatterplots <http://www.jstor.org/stable/2286407>`_, *Journal of the American Statistical Association*, **74** (368), p.
+-	W.S.
+Cleveland, `Robust Locally Weighted Regression and Smoothing Scatterplots <http://www.jstor.org/stable/2286407>`_, *Journal of the American Statistical Association*, **74** (368), p.
 829-836, 1979.

 Covariance
 ===========

 You probably have an intuitive sense for what it means when two things are correlated.
-We will get to correlation next, but we start by first looking at covariance.
+We will get to correlation next, but we start by first looking at :index:`covariance`.
 Let's take a look at an example to formalize this, and to see how we can learn from data.

 Consider these measurements from a gas cylinder; temperature (K) and pressure (kPa).
 We know the ideal gas law applies under moderate condition: :math:`pV = nRT`.